Terahertz third-harmonic generation of lightwave driven Weyl fermions far from equilibrium

 The dependence of high-harmonic generation on driving pulse ellipticity has been extensively investigated theoretically for various theoretical scenarios \cite{TancogneDejean2017,Yoshikawa17,Taucer17,Luo19,Rubio2021,Dantas2021Nonperturbative} and also for high-energy optical excitation in different solid-state materials (see e.g. \cite{Liu2017,You2017,Yoshikawa17}).
 To investigate the ellipticity dependence of the THz THG, we employ a commercial quartz quarter-wave plate (QWP) optimized for 0.5~THz to change the ellipticity of the narrowband THz drive pulse.
-As illustrated in Fig.~\ref{Figure3}(c), by tuning the angle $\beta$ between the linear polarization direction of the THz drive pulse and the slow/fast axes of the QWP, the obtained THz polarization varies from linear ($\beta=0$) to elliptical ($\beta\neq0$) and almost circular ($\beta=\pm45^\circ$).
+As illustrated in Fig.~\ref{Figure3}(d), by tuning the angle $\beta$ between the linear polarization direction of the THz drive pulse and the slow/fast axes of the QWP, the obtained THz polarization varies from linear ($\beta=0$) to elliptical ($\beta\neq0$) and almost circular ($\beta=\pm45^\circ$).
 It is noteworthy that at $\beta=\pm45^\circ$ the THz polarization is not exactly circular, because the THz drive pulse has a finite bandwidth which experiences dispersion through the QWP.
 Moreover, this dispersion can also result in additional phase shift of the drive pulses, when the polarization is altered from linear to elliptical, which brings in further phase uncertainties.

 Figure~\ref{Figure3}(a) displays the experimentally detected electric field of the third-harmonic emission for various polarizations as labeled by the corresponding $\beta$ values, where the data were recorded after a $3f=1.5$~THz bandpass filter.
 The corresponding frequency-domain spectra obtained through Fourier transformation are presented in Fig.~\ref{Figure3}(b).
 For the linearly polarized THz pulse (i.e. $\beta=0^\circ$), a maximum emission of third-harmonic electric field is observed.